Close

 Epidural

-Epidurals are given for the relief of leg pain.
+Epidurals are given for the relief of radicular pain.
 A cocktail of drugs containing a corticosteriod and a local anaesthetic is injected into the epidural space, between the bone and the membrane that encloses the spinal cord.

 Back to top